 Laws Against Sexual Harassment at Work

-Both federal and California state laws prohibit sexual harassment at work.
+Both federal and California state laws prohibit sexual harassment at work – Title VII of the Civil Rights Act of 1964 and California’s Fair Employment and Housing Act.

-In California, if a manager engages in sex harassment against an employee under his or her direct supervision, the company may be held strictly liable.
+In California, if a manager engages in sexual harassment against an employee under his or her direct supervision, the company may be held strictly liable.
 Furthermore, employers cannot retaliate against you because you complain about sexual harassment.

 We know how sensitive these cases are and encourage you to learn more about the approach we take to protect your interests effectively.
 Our sexual harassment attorneys are also very familiar with the high-pressure dynamics facing professionals in San Francisco and throughout Northern California.